Guide to the best of West African Food

 The Senegalese Cafe Touba is part of the 19th century spiritual legacy of Sheikh Ahmadou Bamba.
 This coffee is made with West African beans and includes cloves and pepper (Uda Djar) it is said to be the perfect fusion of spice and coffee.
 Traditionally this coffee is served hot and black with sugar but it is also a great summer favourite served over ice.

-West African Favorite Dishes
+10 West African Dishes you need to try

 Waakye rice and beans